jyshin0926/CNN-for-sentence-classification/README.md

 6. make cnn model with word2vec model
 7. you can use 'stopwords.xlsx' in 'prep for modeling' folder for removing stop words (in my case, there was no big difference in val_accuracy(0.7984))

-8. if you want to see my other trials for make model with some changes in word2vec dimension/base_tokenizer/stopwords removal, see files in 'okt models files' folder or 'mecab model files' folder
+8. if you want to see my other trials for make model with some changes in word2vec dimension(200/300),base_tokenizer(mecab/okt) and stopwords removal(o/x), see other ipynb files